 Topographic Maps of Eastern Europe: An Atlas of the Shtetl: http://easteurotopo.org/

-This website, which was created by and is maintained by Hap Ponedel, includes maps from the late 18th Century though the 20th Century; articles about shtetls, migration, and regional history; and links to many research resources.
+This website contains (1) maps from the late 18th Century through the 20th Century; (2) articles about shtetls, migration, and regional history; and (3) links to many research resources.
+It was created and is maintained by Hap Ponedel.

 Maps of Areas in the Commonwealth of Poland-Lithuania, www.Lithuanianmaps.com

 This website contains historical regional, national, and town maps of areas that were in the Commonwealth of Poland-Lithuania.
 It was created and is maintained by Andrius Kapočiūnas (Andrew Kapochunas).
 Some of the maps are superb for identifying hamlets and villages that may no longer appear on modern Lithuanian maps, such as this 1911 German map of the “Wilkomierz” (Ukmergė) area, including Novo-Alexandrovsk (Zarasai), Rokiškis, Kupiškis, Panevėžys, Ragova, Pumpėniai, Kavarskas, Molėtai, and Lyntupy, http://www.lithuanianmaps.com/images/1911_-_1893_Uebersichtskarte_von_Mitteleuropa_Wilkomierz.jpg